PlayFab/XPlatCoreTemplate/README.md

-# XPlatXboxTemplates
+# XPlatCoreTemplate
-The template files for the Xbox specific XPlat build
+The core template files for the XPlat build